 Opened in 2013 as the first major ski resort in the DPRK, Masik (meaning ‘horse resting place’) features 9 main runs and 2 beginner slopes.
 The resort opened amid plenty of controversy and speculation around the world but is now operational and open for visitors during the snowy season.
 The hotel here is the best in the country and even offers pricey internet connections in the rooms for guests as well as a lovely swimming pool.
 The ski runs here vary in difficulty but the highlights are the 5+km longest run from the summit of the mountain to the hotel in the valley, and the fun bunny-slope with options for tube riding as well as skiing.
 Equipment to fit any size can be rented here too.

-This extension will be offered on all of our tours in April if the Ski Resort remains open at that time, we will update this list when more information is available.
-Ski extensions will also be offered for our group tours in the 2016/17 winter season.
+Ski extensions will also be offered for our group tours in the 2018/19 winter season.
 On all of these tours we are offering a two night extension for anyone wanting to take the opportunity to hit the slopes of North Korea; be among the first foreign visitors and stay at the newly opened and very well equipped hotel, a very nice place to stay (has internet too for anyone looking to email their friends, or tweet from the middle of North Korea).
 Let us know when booking if you would like to add this extension to your tour!

 This extension will add 2 nights to the existing tour itinerary and overlaps slightly with the main tour.

 • Activities with the group and then in the late afternoon drive to the Masik Pass ski resort (3.5 hours)

 • Overnight: Masik Ryong Hotel

 • Return to Pyongyang, final meal

 There are several options available.
 If you wish to make the tour alone or with a group of friends this can be done at the following prices: